[Developers]

 Use Cases#

-• Security Incident Investigation: Query the auth_logs table for all failed login attempts against a specific user or from a specific IP to identify brute-force attacks, credential stuffing, or compromised accounts
+• Security Incident Investigation: Query the authentication audit log for all failed login attempts against a specific user or from a specific IP to identify brute-force attacks, credential stuffing, or compromised accounts

 • Compliance Reporting: Generate audit reports showing all authentication events for a tenant over a defined period, with structured fields suitable for SOC 2, ISO 27001, and EDF compliance evidence